-Typically this object will be created by accessing the get\page() method of the PdfReader class, but it is also possible to create an empty page with the create\blank\page() static method.
+Typically these objects will be created by accessing the pages property of the PdfReader class, but it is also possible to create an empty page with the create\blank\page() static method.

-- pdf PDF file the page belongs to. - indirect\reference Stores the original indirect reference to this object in its source PDF original\page: PageObject property indirect\ref: Optional[pypdf.generic.\base.IndirectObject]
+- pdf PDF file the page belongs to. - indirect\reference Stores the original indirect reference to this object in its source PDF original\page: PageObject property user\unit: float

-$hash\value\data() \rightarrow bytes$
+$hash_value_data() \rightarrow bytes$